|Robin Lange 6775ab3ba4||5 days ago|

 optimus-manager --switch intelto switch to the Intel GPU and power the Nvidia GPU off

-optimus-manager --switch hybridto switch to the Intel GPU but leave the Nvidia GPU available for CUDA and PRIME Render offload
+optimus-manager --switch hybridto switch to the Intel GPU but leave the Nvidia GPU available for on-demand offloading, similar to how Optimus works on Windows.
+See the Wiki for more details.

 WARNING : Switching mode automatically logs you out, so make sure you save your work and close all your applications before doing so.